RickCogley/octopress-all/source/_posts/2013-02-03-adding-google-webmaster-tools-verification-meta-tag-to-a-typo3-site.markdown

 First log into the backend of your TYPO3 site as an admin.
 Then,

-1. Select your home page in the directory tree (middle pane)
+1. Select your home page in the directory tree (middle pane).
-1. Select Template from the left pane
+1. Select Template from the left pane.
 1. Select Info/Modify from the right pane, and click the pencil icon on the Setup section.
 1. At the bottom, add this line: `page.meta.google-site-verification = YOUR-VERIFICATION-CODE`, replacing the YOUR-VERIFICATION-CODE part with your actual code, of course.
 1. Save and exit, logging out if appropriate.